DeFiCh/defichain.com/content/en/white-paper.en.md

 ### Masternodes

 DeFi is a Proof of Stake blockchain.
-Initially, 20,000 DFI allow the owner to own a staking node.
+Status Q1 2022, 20,000 DFI allow the owner to own a staking node.
 The returns for staking will decrease over time, as the volume and number of transactions compensates for the reduction in per-transaction staking rewards.

 Nodes are entitled to: